Rad Power Bikes raises $150 million as electric bike sales boom – TechCrunch

 “I felt this was a special opportunity because we’re able to accelerate investments into a bunch of areas of the business where we’ve already been experimenting for years and that we found work,” Radenbaugh said.

 The funds will be used to scale in just about every sector of its business, Radenbaugh said.
 Rad Power employs 325 people today and Radenbaugh said they plan to double the team by the end of 2021.
-The company also plans to add more retail showrooms and service locations, continue to add more contract manufacturers in an aim to diversify its supply chain, and add more accessories so consumers and customize their bikes.
+The company also plans to add more retail showrooms and service locations, continue to add more contract manufacturers in an aim to diversify its supply chain and add more accessories so consumers and customize their bikes.

 The team that will grow the fastest is Rad Power’s research and development department, which is currently at about 35 people, Radenbaugh added.

 “The core strategy is to continue to develop new vehicle categories,” Radenbaugh said.
-“So while we’ll still be an ebike company — and we’re always going to have pedals and it’s always going to have that type of experience — we will continue to create stuff that really blurs the lines between ebikes and scooters and mopeds and even the automotive industry.”
+“So while we’ll still be an e-bike company — and we’re always going to have pedals and it’s always going to have that type of experience — we will continue to create stuff that really blurs the lines between e-bikes and scooters and mopeds and even the automotive industry.”